bobintornado/bobintornado.github.io/about.md

 Hey

-I am Bob. yeah, that's me.
+I am Bob.
+Yeah, that's me.

 I'd like to think myself as a cool kid, and cool kid usually does cool stuff.
 So I make a lot cool things and talk a lot cool stuff.
 Accidentally, majority of them are about technology, particularly web development.